 9. The Millionaire Next Door: The Surprising Secrets of America’s Wealthy

-The road to getting wealthy requires tons of effort, and it’s not easy to get there.
-Heck, if it was, wouldn’t everybody already be there?
 When you put it this way, it almost seems like a mission impossible, as if it was only meant for a specific number of people.
-If you’re in this club congratulations, but if not, guess what, you ain’t never getting in there.

-No, that couldn’t be the case, right?
 If we were just able to draw some parallels between wealthy people, perhaps we would be able to find the pattern?
-With that achieved, would it be possible to work on those things and reap massive success afterward?
-All of these complicated questions can be answered if you just read this tremendous publication.

 It points to seven common traits found with the wealthiest people in the world, and explains how you can get there eventually, if you start working on it today.